ReginaldoSantos/Playing-With-Google-APIs/googleapis-admin-sdk-client/README.md

 #### Headless Authentication

-Not possible at all, this is OAuth2.
+Not possible at all, this is OAuth2 code flow.
 But credentials could be copied and pasted between machines.